top of page

 The noun 'uprising' finds its etymological roots in the verb 'rise.'
 This word evolved from the Old English term 'rīsan,' which meant to ascend or stand up.
 Over time, 'uprising' took shape as a distinct concept, signifying a significant and often spontaneous revolt or rebellion by a group of people against a governing authority or an established order.
 The evolution of 'uprising' reflects the idea of individuals collectively rising up against an existing power structure or social order, embodying the essence of resistance and change.

-Quiz: Find the meaning of the noun uprising:
+Find the correct meaning of the noun uprising:

 Try Again!